Talcum Powder Side Effects & Potential Health Complications

 All Johnson’s baby powder and Shower-to-Shower® body powder products now warn that inhalation can lead to other talcum powder side effects.
 Because pouring talcum powder makes it easy to breathe in and airborne particles travel quickly, talc can get into the lungs and other openings in the body.
 As a result, some women face distressing side effects — including life-threatening cancer.
 In 2018, two mesothelioma plaintiffs won multimillion-dollar verdicts against J&J. The first was Stephen Lanzo III, who (along with his wife) won $117 million in April.
 A month later, a jury ordered J&J to pay Joanne Anderson $26 million for her terminal mesothelioma case.
 In the first half of 2019, three mesothelioma plaintiffs won a total of $355.4 million in damages.

 Talcum Powder Side Effects May Include Mesothelioma, Ovarian Cancer

 Finally, all possible carcinogenic side effects and complications remain largely unknown.
 The American Cancer Society acknowledges that since many products contain talc, consumers should decide whether it’s worth the risk.
 The ACS concludes that “research in this area continues,” since over 20 epidemiological studies list ovarian cancer among the known talcum powder side effect risks.

-The most recent lawsuit involving 22 ovarian cancer plaintiffs alleged J&J products tested positive for asbestos.
-In July 2018, a jury awarded the group $4.69 billion in punitive and actual damages for talcum powder side effects.
+The biggest lawsuit involving 22 ovarian cancer plaintiffs alleged J&J products tested positive for asbestos.
+In July 2018, a jury awarded the group $2.12 billion in punitive and actual damages for talcum powder side effects.
 While J&J appealed the case, a second jury upheld the ruling and payment amount in August 2018.

 Check your eligibility for compensation.